sweh/ajja/docs/src/api/ajja/Template.rst

 Template
 ========

-.. currentmodule:: gocept.jsform
+.. currentmodule:: ajja

-.. js:function:: gocept.jsform.register_template(id, template, description)
+.. js:function:: ajja.register_template(id, template, description)

     Allows you to register your templates or change the default templates.